 Teaching your athletes these breathing exercises can help them reduce anxiety, calm their stress response system, focus more clearly on the goals ahead, and improve performance.
-Slow, deep breathing helps increase the level of oxygen in the body, calms the nervous system, and improves posture by reducing tension and improving alignment(1).
+These slow, deep breathing help increase the level of oxygen in the body, calm the nervous system, and improve posture by reducing tension and improving alignment(1).
 The strategies below can be used pre-game, during time-outs, in high-pressure situations, or even mid-game.